croner-i-web/progression-framework/frameworks/content/engineer.md

         criteria:
           - "Uses appropriate design patterns for the creation of intelligent structured content"
           - "Has an awareness of how to optimize the creation of intelligent structured content"
+          - "Has an awareness of all aspects of the content workflow"
       - level: 4
         criteria:
           - "Determines how to optimize the creation of intelligent structured content"